TehGM/Wolfringo/docs/guides/commands/help-command.md

 - is hidden;
 - has priority of [int.MinValue](xref:System.Int32.MinValue);
 - will list commands without summaries set;
-- will respond with "No unhidden commands found!" if it finds no commands to list.
+- will respond with "No commands found!" if it finds no commands to list.

 This command is disabled by default, but don't worry - enabling it is just a single line change in Commands Options!